 Hello again!
 Another month, another recap.
 This time I’m coming to you from Busan, South Korea, so apologies for the poor audio quality.
 I’m on vacation eating lots of spicy food and drinking lots of light beer, but I wanted to get this recap out to you.
 Definitely eat everything if you go to Korea, particularly the cold noodles if it’s summer time.
 Oh, and you should take a vacation.
 You deserve it!

-Anyway, we had a lot of important discussions this month about issues that we face almost daily at our bars.
-I talked to Celia Camacho about what to do when guests hit on you, Enoch Tonatiuh about the challenges of working at new bars, Mark Goodwin from The Pin Project about our complex relationship with alcohol, and I shared some of my own experiences dealing with annoying customers at my bar.
-As usual, I wanted to hit some of the main points with this recap episode, so you can have a few new tools to help you at your bar or restaurant.
+Anyway, we had a lot of great discussions this month about issues that we face almost daily at our bars.
+I talked to Simone Mims about awkward guest interactions, Maura Passanisi about the challenges women face in the wine industry, Chris Tunstall from A Bar Above about career movement, and I shared some of my own advice about handling dogs at your bar.
+I wanted to hit some of the main points with this recap episode, so you can have a few new tools to help you at your bar or restaurant.

 Check out this episode in the player or wherever podcasts are found, and please hit subscribe in the player of your choice to stay up to date with our weekly conversations with bartenders about all kinds of different challenges.
 Subscribe to our mailing list too, I send a newsletter out about once a month, with even more great stuff.
 Cheers!